Dkazem91/eloquent-javascript-solutions/README.md

 - packages - @sagebots/dolphin

 ## how to install for development
-Clone the repository to your local machine and then install dependencies once inside that directory.
+Clone the repository to your local machine and then install dependencies once inside the dolphin directory.
 ```shell
 git clone https://github.com/sage-bots/dolphin.git
 ```